jorund1/nav/doc/reference/dhcpstats.rst

    The information above is stored as part of each stat's Graphite/Carbon path.
-   Thus keep in mind that both server names and group names must consist exclusively of english letters, digits, underscores, and hyphens as per usual in Graphite/Carbon (other characters may be replaced with an arbitrary conforming character or removed).
+   Thus keep in mind that both server names and group names must consist exclusively of english letters, digits, underscores, and hyphens as per usual in Graphite/Carbon.
+(Other characters may be replaced with an arbitrary conforming character or removed.)

-Using this information, NAV has no problem discerning between stats originating from e.g. separate private ranges/pools/subnets having the same IP addresses as long as either
+Using this information, NAV has no problem discerning between stats originating from different ranges/pools/subnets having the same (usually private) IP addresses as long as either

 * the ranges/pools/subnets each originate from different DHCP servers, or
 * the ranges/pools/subnets each belong to different groups.